-Assistant instructors are full time employees of MSU.
-They are graduates of the Neuroscience Program and have extensive knowledge of the course.
-They assess knowledge and provide guidance and feedback on assignments.
-They are your primary contact for questions about assignments and grades.
-Students find the one-on-one interactions with their assistant instructors valuable, and so you are encouraged to take advantage of their office hours.
+Assistant instructors are your primary contact for questions about assignments and grades.
+Students find the one-on-one interactions with their assistant instructors valuable, so you are encouraged to take advantage of their office hours.

 You may also schedule an appointment with them at a different time.
 Please schedule appointments outside of standing Zoom hours at least 24 hours in advance.